devnull-tools/soda/README.md

 ### exists (type path)

-Checks if the file $SODA_USER_DIR/$type/$NAMESPACE/$path exists using the namespace of the invoked task.
+Checks if the file $SODA_USER_DIR/$type/$NAMESPACE/$path exists using the namespace of the invoked task or imported namespace.
 The file path will be stored in the $FILE variable.

     exists config "my-config.conf" && {
       source $FILE